ehn-dcc-development/eu-dcc-business-rules/documentation/design-choices.md

 # CertLogic: design choices

-This leads to the following requirements on the business rules:
+The following requirements are in scope for the business rules:

 1. They must be executable on a number of platforms/programming languages.
 2. The verifier apps must be updatable with new (versions of) business rules without needing to update the entire app.